pythonarcade/arcade/doc/programming_guide/resource_handlers.rst

 This behavior allows you to add, extend, and even override search locations when loading files.

-For anything imported from :py:class:`pyglet`
+For anything imported from pyglet.

 Implementation Details
 ^^^^^^^^^^^^^^^^^^^^^^

-The handles are stored as a :py:class:`dict` inside :py:attr:`arcade.resources.handles`.
+The handles are stored as a :py:class:`dict` inside ``arcade.resources.handles``.

 * Each resource handle's name is a :py:class:`str` used to look up a :py:class:`list` of :py:class:`pathlib.Path` objects